ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 30 Juniper Hairstreak Callophrys gryneus (Hübner, 1823)

 Until the 1980’s our eastern Juniper Hairstreak was called the Olive Hairstreak, and placed in a separate genus, Mitoura, along with Hessel’s Hairstreak, our other greenish, cedar-feeding hairstreak.
 But Juniper/Olive Hairstreak was shown to interbreed and have intergrading wing patterns with western forms of Callophrys, and was reclassified as part of that large genus (Robbins 1994).
-However, recent allozyme analysis shows our Eastern form to be quite distinct from Western forms (Pratt et al. 2011), and it is now usually referred to as a sub-species, Callophrys gryneus gryneus (Pelham 2008).
+However, recent allozyme analysis shows our eastern form to be quite distinct from western forms (Pratt et al. 2011), and it is now usually referred to as a sub-species, Callophrys gryneus gryneus (Pelham 2008).
 Scudder called it Mitura damon.
 Today, Juniper Hairstreak is one of those perplexing species which is much less common than its host plant here.

 Photo: Great Blue Hill, Milton, Mass., F. Model, May 28, 2008

-Scudder believed that Juniper Hairstreak occurred only in southern New England, and “seldom in any great abundance.”
+Scudder believed that Juniper Hairstreak occurred in only the southern part of New England, and “seldom in any great abundance.”
 Its most northern known locality in 1899 was the vicinity of Boston (Scudder 1889: 865).
 Today, Juniper Hairstreak is listed as possibly extirpated in New Hampshire, and S1 or “critically imperilled” in Maine (NatureServe (3/2011).
 The Maine Butterfly Survey has recent records from only two townships in the southern tip of the state (MBS 2011).
 Therefore, Juniper Hairstreak in Massachusetts is still near the northern edge of its east coast range, as Scudder thought a century ago.

 From 1935 through the 1960’s and 1970’s, there are a few reports and museum specimens, but not nearly as many as for the more common hairstreaks such as Banded Hairstreak and Striped Hairstreak.
-For Bristol County, a 1939 Swansea specimen can be found in the Yale entomology museum.
-For Cape Cod, a series of specimens from Barnstable in the 1960’s, taken by C.P.
-Kimball and now in the MCZ, finally document the species’ presence there.
+For Cape Cod, four specimens from Barnstable 1958-1964, taken by C. P. Kimball and now in the MCZ, finally document the species’ presence there.
 North of Boston, James P. Holmes found a colony in Essex in 1966, adding to the known locations in Stoneham, Middleton, Salem and Marblehead.
 West of Boston, Edward M. Peters found it in Carlisle in 1971.
-South of Boston, William D. Winter reported “an extensive colony” in Needham on eastern red cedar in an old field in the mid-1970’s, observing it in both broods.
-(A 7/28/73 Babson Park specimen is now in the MCZ; other specimens at Yale.)
+South of Boston, William D. Winter reported “an extensive colony” in Needham on eastern red cedar in an old field in the mid-1970’s, observing it in both broods (two 7/28/73 Babson Park specimens in the MCZ; other specimens at Yale).
+He also found it in Dover (1966) and Medfield (1976).
 In 1972, E. Peters found Juniper Hairstreak in May in Framingham on lilac, and remarked that it was a good year for all hairstreaks, as was 1973, according to many observers.
 But in 1974, D. Willis reported Juniper Hairstreak as “way down in both spring and summer broods” as compared to 1973 in the Holliston-Sherborn-Framingham area.
-In the Connecticut valley in 1973, P. Carey reported that “the colony of M. gryneus at South Hadley-- in the meadows located west of North Main Street --showed well in both broods.”
-(Lep.Soc.
+In the Connecticut valley in 1973, P. Carey reported that “the colony of M. gryneus at South Hadley-- in the meadows located west of North Main Street --showed well in both broods” (Lep.Soc.
 Seas.
 Sum. and Corresp.
 1959-1981).
 Despite all these reports, Juniper Hairstreak seems to have remained uncommon, and probably was negatively affected by the loss of old field habitat (Table 2).

 Host Plants and Habitat

-Eastern red cedar (Juniperus virginiana) is the sole host in our area.
-The Connecticut Atlas found eggs on this plant in the wild (O’Donnell et al., 2007).
+The Connecticut Atlas also found eggs on this plant in the wild (O’Donnell et al., 2007).
 Females apparently will not oviposit on Atlantic white cedar (Chamaecyparis thyoides) although the larvae develop normally on it when transferred (Opler and Krizek 1984: 97).

 The butterfly may be present wherever there are stands of red cedar, usually dry, open, second-growth areas, including fields, slopes, and coastal locations.
 Extensive stands do not seem to be required; the butterfly has been found in clusters of only a few trees.
 In Massachusetts today, stands of red cedar are often found on rocky hilltops or ridgetops.
 Where such areas are surrounded by dense suburbs, as at Horn Pond Mountain, Woburn, they act as refugia for many hairstreaks.
 Stands of red cedar are widespread in eastern Massachusetts, but there is much seemingly suitable habitat in which the butterfly has not been found despite searches.